Wat Phra That Lampang Luang

 Ho Phra Phutthabaht

 Behind the Wiharn Phra Put is the small raised room that houses a footprint of the buddha.
-This traditional Ho Phra Phuttabat (room of the Buddha’s footprint) dates from 1449.
+This traditional Ho Phra Phuttabat (room of the Buddha’s footprint or Buddha’s Footprint Chapel) dates from 1449.
 It now houses a very unusual feature, having been converted into a “camera obscura”.

 Viharn Phra Put